The Unique Experience

 Kanyakumari has shot to fame, thanks to Kumari Amman Temple that is revered among worshippers as one of the holiest.
 Here, devotees come to pray to the presiding deity Goddess Kumari Amman or Devi Kanya.
 Almost all Hindu scriptures mention about this temple.

 At the Kanyakumari beach, one of the world’s most stunning phenomenon takes place.
 Yes, you can view the moon rise and sunset at the same time during a full moon evening.
 Isn’t it spectacular?
-Also, at the Triveni Sangam at Kanyakumari you get the opportunity to see the confluence of the three seas, each having a colour of its own.
+Also, at the Triveni Sangam at Kanyakumari, you get the opportunity to see the confluence of the three seas, each having a color of its own.

 How to reach

-Distance in kilometres from: Nagarcoil railway station-17.45 kilometer, Kanyakumari railway station-34 kilometer and Trivandrum-50 kilometer
+Distance in kilometers from Nagarcoil railway station-17.45 kilometer, Kanyakumari railway station-34 kilometer and Trivandrum - 50 kilometer

 Chitharal Jain Monuments The unique experience Come immerse yourselves in the...View details

 Courtallam Falls The unique experience Nestled in Tamil Nadu’s Tirunelveli District...View details